roncodingenthusiast/roncodingenthusiast/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Ronald Ekambi, Software Engineer @ Wealthsimple.
-Currently work with Ruby on Rails & ReactJS.
-Occassionally works/plays around with Clojure.
+My name is Ronald Ekambi, Software Engineer @ Hashicorp.
+Currently work with GO.
+Occassionally works/plays around with Ruby on Rails, ReactJs and Clojure.